How the tram developments will affect the University

 Works affecting routes to our campuses

-Works at the White Hart junction are affecting access to King’s Meadow Campus.
+Works at the White Hart junction may affect access to King’s Meadow Campus.

 From Wednesday 3 September, a section of Gregory Street will be closed to traffic (between Mellors and Kirk Auction House and the Red Crow Pub).
 The works are expected to last seven weeks, and while pedestrians and cyclists will not be affected the easiest alternative route for vehicles will be via the A52.
-Please check this map of the area for more details.
+Please check the below map for more details.

 Lenton Lane and Gregory Street map and information